How To Create A To Do List In WordPress

 Show Admin Bar Menu

-If enabled, the ‘To-Do List’ menu will display in your WordPress Dashboard Admin bar …
+If this option is enabled, the ‘To-Do List’ menu will display in your WP Dashboard Admin bar …

 Use WYSIWYG Editor

-If enabled (‘Yes’), you can add and edit items on your to-do list using the WordPress WYSIWYG Editor …
+Enabling this option (‘Yes’) lets you add and edit items on your to-do list using the WordPress WYSIWYG Editor …

 Use Auto Paragraphs